terminail/autodroid/technical-solution.md

 1. **Automatic Workflow Discovery**: Users don't need to manually find compatible workflows
 2. **Dynamic Matching**: Workflows are matched based on actual device capabilities
 3. **Version Awareness**: Only compatible workflows for the installed app version are returned
-4. **Efficient Testing**: Users can quickly select appropriate workflows for testing
+4. **Efficient Testing**: Users can quickly select appropriate workscripts for testing
 5. **Scalable Architecture**: Supports multiple devices and workflows simultaneously
 6. **Real-time Updates**: Workflows are matched in real-time based on current device state